jgraley/inferno-cpp2v/trunk/readme.txt

 bison
 libboost-dev
 libboost-thread-dev
-graphviz   [only if you want to look at pretty pictures] indent     [makes reading inferno C output easier] doxygen    [automated class documantation]
+graphviz   (only if you want to look at pretty pictures) indent     (makes reading inferno C output easier) doxygen    (automated class documantation)

-First you have to get llvm and clang out of the llvm project's subversion repository.
-To do this type

-make get_libs

-Now you can build and run the self-tests using
+Now type:

-make test
+make all

+This will:
+ - clean up any old binaries       (make clean)
+ - download LLVM and clang         (make get_libs)
+ - compile inferno and clang       (make inferno.exe or just make)
+ - build the doxygen documentation (make docs)
+ - run the tests                   (make test)

 It should report "ALL TESTS PASSED".
-To build without testing just go

-make

 To run the tests by hand go into test/ and use runtests.sh.
 Look at the script for usage instructions.
 If you want to see a graph, try e.g.